tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start-advanced.md

 ![operate-instance](assets/operate-advanced-instances-other.png)

-As a next step you can now connect both workers in parallel and creat more workflow instances:
+As a next step you can now connect both workers in parallel and create more workflow instances:

 ```bash
 while true; do zbctl create instance camunda-cloud-quick-start-advanced; sleep 1; done